Manchester City’s record in the Champions League under Pep Guardiola

 The Spaniard, who has not won the competition since the second of two triumphs with Barcelona in 2011, is making his fifth attempt to land the piece of silverware the club’s owners crave more than any other.

-Here, the PA news agency takes a look at City’s record in the Champions League, and their exits, under Guardiola.
+Here, we takes a look at City’s record in the Champions League, and their exits, under Guardiola.

 2016/17 – Monaco (6-6 agg, lost on away goals), last-16